boazbk/tcs/lec_01_introduction.md

 We see that computers have not made algorithms obsolete.
-On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand for developing better and more sophisticated algorithms that can allow us to make better decisions based on these data.
+On the contrary, the vast increase in our ability to measure, store, and communicate data has led to much higher demand for developing better and more sophisticated algorithms that can allow us to make better decisions based on these data.
-We also see that to a large extent the notion of _algorithm_ is independent of the actual computing device that will execute it.
+We also see that in no small extent the notion of _algorithm_ is independent of the actual computing device that executes it.
 The digit-by-digit multiplication algorithm is vastly better than iterated addition, regardless whether the technology we use to implement it is a silicon-based chip, or a third grader with pen and paper.

 Theoretical computer science is concerned with the _inherent_ properties of algorithms and computation; namely, those properties that are _independent_ of current technology.
 We ask some questions that were already pondered by the Babylonians, such as "what is the best way to multiply two numbers?", but also questions that rely on cutting-edge science such as "could we use the effects of quantum entanglement to factor numbers faster?".

 In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while operations on such representations are known as _algorithms_.
 Data structures and algorithms have enabled amazing applications that have transformed human society, but their importance goes beyond their practical utility.
 Structures from computer science, such as bits, strings, graphs, and even the notion of a program itself, as well as concepts such as universality and replication, have not just found (many) practical uses but contributed a new language and a new way to view the world.

 ## Extended Example: A faster way to multiply {#karatsubasec }

-Once you think of the standard digit-by-digit multiplication algorithm, it seems like obviously the "right" way to multiply numbers.
+Once you think of the standard digit-by-digit multiplication algorithm, it seems that it is clearly the "right" way to multiply numbers.
 Indeed, in 1960, the famous mathematician Andrey Kolmogorov organized a seminar at Moscow State University in which he conjectured that every algorithm for multiplying two $n$ digit numbers would require a number of basic operations that is proportional to $n^2$.^[That is, he conjectured that the number of operations would be at least some $n^2/C$ operations for some constant $C$ or, using "Big-$O$ notation", $\Omega(n^2)$ operations.
 See the _mathematical background_ chapter for a precise definition of Big-$O$ notation.]
-Another way to say it, is that he conjectured that in any multiplication algorithm, doubling the number of digits would _quadruple_ the number of basic operations required.
+In other words, Kolmogorov conjectured that in any multiplication algorithm, doubling the number of digits would _quadruple_ the number of basic operations required.

 A young student named Anatoly Karatsuba was in the audience, and within a week he found an algorithm that requires only about $Cn^{1.6}$ operations for some constant $C$.
 Such a  number becomes  much smaller than $n^2$ as $n$ grows.^[At the time of this writing, the [standard Python multiplication implementation](https://svn.python.org/projects/python/trunk/Objects/longobject.c) switches from the elementary school algorithm to  Karatsuba's algorithm when multiplying numbers larger than 1000 bits long.]